JouharaAlwardi/SQA_CA2/README.md

  &nbsp;

- **Choosing Estimates:** The previous estimates demonstrates the amount of time it would require me to complete the tasks fully.
-I've minimised the required time to accomplish  easier tasks as it would give me more time to focus on other complex tasks in the sprint backlog.
+ **Choosing Estimates:** The previous estimates demonstrate the amount of time required to complete all my tasks fully.
+I've minimised the required time to accomplish easier tasks because it would give me more time to focus on other complex tasks in the sprint backlog.
 Also, prioritising complex tasks with longer estimates helps me focus on solving the problem to the core, minimise duplicated code in my system and find any small error mistakes.
 I've also decided to estimate in hours because:

  1. Estimating in hours is feasible because it contains fewer items, which means it won’t take as long
  2. Can be performed by one person